rstolpe/MaintainModule/README.md

 ````
 Uninstall-RSModule
 ````
-You can also use the -Scope parameter if you want to change from CurrentUser to AllUsers, for example ```-Scope "AllUser"```
-If -Scope parameter are empty it will set it as CurrentUser as default.

 ### Uninstall all older versions from a specific module
 If you want to uninstall all older version of a specific module